filippovicentini/AmazonSales/README.md

   - Logistic Regression Classifier
   - Random Forest Classifier

-In addition, we would like to try to find out the features that most influence this event and also make a comparison between logistic Regression Classifier and Random Forest Classifier
+In addition, we would like to try to find out the features that most influence this event and also make a comparison between Logistic Regression and Random Forest Classifier.